 The rates above assume the purchase relates to a primary residence.
 If you own more than one residence, you will pay higher stamp-duty rates as a 3% SDLT surcharge will be applied on top of the initial rates above.
 For more information, including when and how to claim a refund, please review the guidance on gov.uk.

 Estate agency fees vary between 1% of the asking price and 4%, some estate agents will be open to offers, others won’t.
 Remember too that some will quote their commission figure without VAT, which adds 20% and can be a sizeable omission on an already expensive property.
 Online-only estate agents will be considerably cheaper and charge a flat fee, but they may not have as many locals looking for properties, won’t necessarily know the area well and you’ll have to write your own sales pitch and potentially carry out your own viewings.

 Estate agents will also arrange an energy performance certificate (EPC) for you at around £50.

 Solicitors fees tend to be between about £800 and £1,500.
 You should check whether this includes searches and land registry fees.

 Mortgage arrangement fees – you may be saving on your monthly payments, but if you’re buying with a mortgage, you’ll probably have a fee to pay.
 Lenders that offer lower rates tend to charge a higher fee.
 You should expect to pay at least £1,000.

 Land registry registration fee is something your solicitor will usually handle.
 It’s tied to the sale price for freehold properties and likely to be in the hundreds, rather than thousands of pounds.
-More information can be found here.
+More information can be found on the gov.uk website.